The Destruction of Sports Infrastructure in the Gaza Sector

 to reports, more than 410 athletes have been killed and fifty sports facilities

 have been destroyed.
-Over seventy percent of the sports facilities located in
+Over 70% of the sports facilities located in the Gaza

-the Gaza Strip have been destroyed according to some statistics.
-Not to mention
+Strip have been destroyed according to some statistics.
+Not to mention the

 Unfortunately, due to the difficult

-circumstances the sector is struggling through, there is no accurate data on
+circumstances the Gaza Sector is struggling through, there is no accurate data

 estimations and data that have been gathered from the Supreme Council for Youth